Dave picture

 Dave Aleshire has been practicing municipal, land use, zoning, and environmental law since receiving a JD from UCLA Law School and an MA from the UCLA School of Architecture & Urban Planning.
 He graduated Phi Beta Kappa with a BA degree from Stanford University.
 In 2015 he was named California Lawyer Attorney of the Year in the category of Municipal Law.

 Mr. Aleshire has served as City Attorney or Assistant City Attorney for 15 different cities, including Banning, Bell, Cerritos, Irvine, Irwindale, Lawndale, Norwalk, Palm Springs, Perris, San Dimas, San Jacinto, Signal Hill, Suisun, Rancho Palos Verdes, and Richmond.
+He is currently City Attorney in Bell and Richmond.
+Mr. Aleshire has continued to specialize in land use, environmental, and economic development law.

 Mr. Aleshire’s career has been filled with major projects including creating the Auto Center and other economic development projects in Signal Hill, the development of a mining ordinance and tax and reclamation of the Irwindale mining pits, and the restoration of Bell from the 2010 corruption scandal.
 In Bell, within 3 years, Mr. Aleshire oversaw recovery of $29 million and elimination of $75 Million in claims and liabilities.